bldrs-ai/Share/README.md

 > yarn serve
 ```

+## Mac M1
+If you're on a shiny new M1, you need to install the `cairo` and `pango` libraries before running `yarn install`.
+You can do this with brew: `brew install cairo pango`.
+Otherwise, building `canvas` will cause an error.
+This should be fixed soon hopefully, see [this issue](https://github.com/Automattic/node-canvas/issues/2038) for more info.

 # Build & Include IFC files to publish

 Build the static serving directory, including any of your IFC files